Non Resident Of Australia For Tax Purposes

 See also:

-Residency for tax purposes depends on a combination of arbitrary rules, and an interpretation of factual circumstances.
-Please consult professional advice before taking action.
+Residency for tax purposes depends on an interpretation of factual circumstances and intentions.
+Please seek professional advice before taking action.